Ceva successfully participated in the International Pig Veterinary Society Congress 2026

 “Where Vets Meet Economists: The Economic Benefits of High-Quality Piglets.”

-The second lunch symposium, focused on the Sow Health, will be held on 18th June 2026 from 12:00 to 13:00 under the title:
+The second lunch symposium, focused on the Sow Range, was held on 18th June 2026 under the title:

 “Don’t underestimate Flu and PRRS impact on your farm.”

-Ceva abstracts at IPVS 2026
+Ceva abstracts presented at IPVS 2026

-In addition to its symposium programme, Ceva will contribute to IPVS 2026 through a broad selection of abstracts covering some of the most relevant topics in swine health, including respiratory disease, PCV2, M. hyo, PRRS, lung lesions, piglet quality, enteric health, sow vaccination, oedema disease, coccidiosis, anaemia and field monitoring tools.
+In addition to its symposium programme, Ceva contributed to IPVS 2026 through a broad selection of abstracts covering some of the most relevant topics in swine health, including respiratory disease, PCV2, M. hyo, PRRS, lung lesions, piglet quality, enteric health, sow vaccination, oedema disease, coccidiosis, anaemia and field monitoring tools.

 Abstracts by main responsible author